drjoschua/nr-litteratur/UU-ASS.md

 4. They show evaluative user research to refine design in an iterative cycle, collect information, or understand impact of different design choices.
 The researchers should minimum of accessibility, keep track of assistive tools, consider in-situ or remote evaluation (asynchronous, synchronous, provide appropriate training material), provide protocol for formative evaluations, and consider recording of different performance and preference variables.

-## Sauer et al. (2018) Extra-laboratorial usability tests: An empirical comparison of remote and classical field testing with lab testing
+## Sauer et al. (2019) Extra-laboratorial usability tests: An empirical comparison of remote and classical field testing with lab testing

 [Up](#tekster-som-handler-om-evalueringsmetoder-for-universell-utforming-uu-ass)

+__Participants__:
+Sighted (?)

 Sauer et al. (2018) investigated the influnece of testing enviornments on usability testing including physical features (lab, field, home, etc.), social features (evaluator being presented or not), and difficulty of the task (duality, good/low usability, etc.). they conducted three experiments where they analyzed factors of type (field-based, synchronous/asynchronous remote), product quaity (usability, price), task demand (single v dual) in a summative study where they analyzed quantitative measurements (performance, perceived usability, etc.):